GLab/glab.github.io/manuals/user/element/device/image.md

 You can replace your current disk image with any template while the element is in the _prepared_ state.
 You can do this by either changing it in the device's config menu, or by right-clicking on the target element, open the _Disk Image_ submenu, and select _Change template_.

+## <a name="nlXTP"></a>nlXTP Guest Modules

+In order for the automatic execution of [executable archives](../executable_archive) to work, the so-called nlXTP guest modules must be installed on the device's image.
+[TODO: link to more information in testbed admin and developer manual]

 ## Download Data

 {:.alert .alert-info}